RestartB/titanium/Privacy.md

 - Message Info *(incl.
 IDs)*

 This information is not collected to be stored, unless explicitly specified for one of the following features:
-### **Edit History Feature**
-When the edit history feature is enabled, the following information will be collected and stored:
-- Guild ID
-- Original Message content *(if message has been edited and feature is enabled)*
-- Content of each edit *(if message has been edited and feature is enabled)*

-> [!NOTE]
-> This data is deleted if the bot leaves the guild or if a guild admin disables the feature.

-These edits can only be viewed by guild members that have permission to use the feature.
-This permission can be granted by the guild owner.
-This permission is granted from within Discord's command settings.
-Please contact the guild's owner to find out if the feature is enabled and who has access to it.
-When the edit feature is disabled in the guild, this feature will not collect any information.
 ### **Fireboard Feature**
 When the fireboard feature is enabled, Titanium will need to collect and store the following information:
 - Guild ID